researchgate/gradle-release/README.md

 		<td>Git</td>
 		<td>requireBranch</td>
 		<td>master</td>
 		<td>Defines the branch which releases must be done off of.
 Eg. set to `release` to require releases are done on the `release` branch.
-Set to `''` to ignore.</td>
+Set to '' to ignore.</td>
 	</tr>
 </table>

-To set any of these properties to false, add a `release` configuration to your project's `build.gradle` file.
-Eg. To ignore un-versioned files, you would add the following to your `build.gradle` file:
+To set any of these properties to false, add a "release" configuration to your project's ```build.gradle``` file.
+Eg. To ignore un-versioned files, you would add the following to your ```build.gradle``` file:

     release {
       failOnUnversionedFiles = false